How To Feed A Loon

 • In the same skillet, over medium-high heat, add the wine and stir it around for about 1 minute.

 • Carefully squeeze the drained tomatoes with your hands into the skillet.
 Add the clam juice and marinara sauce and cook fro about 4 minutes.
-Stir in ¾ tsp of salt and ½ tsp black pepper.
+Stir in ¾ teaspoon of salt and ½ teaspoon black pepper.

 • During this process, add your pasta to the boiling water and cook until just cooked, or al dente, according to package directions.